chapter 4 — Meeting Your Heroes 101

 Allen was definitely the professorial boss, the accepted (but not to say unchallenged) ringleader.
-He was always carrying around this cloth sorta Guatemalan over-the-shoulder bag full of papers and folders and books and god knows what, and usually wore some stray suit jacket a couple sizes too big for him with some tie a couple sizes too small.
-He was gentle, but vibrant; soulful but lascivious; clipboard following but constantly poetically improvising.
+He was always carrying around this cloth sorta Guatemalan over-the-shoulder bag full of papers and schedules and books and god knows what, and usually wore some stray suit jacket a couple sizes too big for him with some tie a couple sizes too small.
+He was gentle, but vibrant; soulful, but lascivious; clipboard following, but constantly poetically improvising.
 He was sort of the one and only father figure keeping an eye on everything, yet was always fun to be around.
-He had no problem correcting or admonishing someone, but did so with love and tenderness of demeanor.
+He had no problem correcting or admonishing someone, but did so with love and a tender demeanor.

 He was like a referee in a pick-up game — making sure we played by the rules, but knowing the whole game wasn’t too serious.

 Gregory seemed to always have on this black leather vest looking like a slightly older Dylan from “Street Legal,” like a hot happening sexy dude, with a full head of bushy black hair.
 He would definitely have been the (and probably only) lady’s-man of the group.
 He didn’t give a damn about the outcome of the game, he just wanted to score.
 He was definitely the Puck, the imp, the joker, and the one most likely to be called to the principal’s office.
 And thank god he was in with the principal or he woulda been expelled fer sure!